Deirdre Sheahan's Headshot

 Asylum and Human Rights

-Deirdre Sheahan heads up Paragon Law’s Asylum and Human Rights department.
+Deirdre Sheahan works in Paragon Law’s Asylum and Human Rights department.
 Deirdre Sheahan specialises in asylum and human rights claims, in particular those relating to very vulnerable migrant groups.
 These include the asylum claims of unaccompanied children, LGBTI claimants and women who have suffered gender based violence as a form of persecution.
 Deirdre’s legal work has led to changes in law at both national and European law level.

 In addition to her work in the office, Deirdre Sheahan also provides training and workshops on her areas of speciality for a wide range of organisations.
 Deirdre’s commitment to Asylum and Human Rights has been recognised by her alma mater, the University of Nottingham, where she was named as their inaugural Alumni of the Year.